 Before you go: Explore and book your campsites by visiting the Lyrup Flats webpage and check out Ranger Shara’s suggested one day itinerary for the park.

 6. Pink Gum Campground, Onkaparinga River National Park

-Located just south of Adelaide, Pink Gum Campground in Onkaparinga River National Park is a new campground and is only a short walk away from the spectacular Onkaparinga River Gorge.
+Located just south of Adelaide, Pink Gum Campground in Onkaparinga River National Park is a short walk away from the spectacular Onkaparinga River Gorge.
 There’s a number of walking and mountain-bike trails that will help you explore the finest remaining pockets of remnant vegetation in the southern Adelaide region.
 The campground is also close to the wineries of the McLaren Vale wine region.

 The campsites at Pink Gum Campground are flat with a compacted gravel surface, and three of them are suitable for caravans.
 Facilities at this campground include accessible toilets, washing-up facilities and fire pits.

 Before you go: Visit the Pink Gum Campground webpage to check out the campsites and check out our handy guide to camping in Onkaparinga River National Park.

 7. Long Point Campground, Coorong National Park